GEMeX: A Large-Scale, Groundable, and Explainable Medical VQA Benchmark for Chest X-ray Diagnosis: Introduction

-To tackle the aforementioned challenges, we develop a large-scale, \textbf{G}roundable, and \textbf{E}xplainable \textbf{Me}dical VQA benchmark for chest \textbf{X}-ray diagnosis (\shortname{}).
-We first undertake a comprehensive data refinement process upon the Chest ImaGenome dataset~\cite{wu2021chest}.
-By collaborating with radiologists, we systematically redefine anatomical regions and establish more precise visual-text correspondence mappings, resulting in accurate region-grounded reports for each X-ray image.
-Subsequently, we leverage GPT-4o~\cite{achiam2023gpt} to generate a diverse set of questions based on these grounded reports, covering four categories: open-ended, closed-ended, single-choice, and multiple-choice questions.
-Each question-answer pair is enriched with explicit reasoning and corresponding visual region annotations, as illustrated in Figure~\ref{fig:slake_cxr_feature}.
-The resulting dataset comprises 151,025 radiographic images and 1,605,575 questions.
-To our knowledge, this is currently the largest chest X-ray VQA dataset and the first Med-VQA dataset that simultaneously includes both textual and visual explanations.
+To tackle the aforementioned limitations, we develop a large-scale, \textbf{G}roundable, and \textbf{E}xplainable \textbf{Me}dical VQA benchmark for chest \textbf{X}-ray diagnosis (\shortname{}).
+We first undertake a comprehensive data refinement process upon the Chest ImaGenome~\cite{wu2021chest}.
+By collaborating with radiologists, we systematically redefine anatomical regions and establish more precise vision-text correspondence mappings, resulting in accurate region-grounded reports for each X-ray image.
+Subsequently, we leverage GPT-4o~\cite{achiam2023gpt} to generate a diverse set of questions based on these grounded reports, covering four categories of varying difficulty levels: open-ended, closed-ended, single-choice, and multiple-choice questions.
+Each question-answer pair is enriched with explicit reasoning and corresponding visual region annotations, as shown in Figure~\ref{fig:slake_cxr_feature}.
+The resulting dataset comprises 151,025 images and 1,605,575 questions. \emph{Currently, this is the largest VQA dataset for chest X-rays and the first medical VQA dataset that simultaneously includes both textual and visual explanations}.

-We evaluate 10 representative LVLMs, including 5 from the general domain (\eg, LLaVA-v1~\cite{liu2024visual}, Mini-GPT4-v1~\cite{zhu2023minigpt}, GPT-4o-mini~\cite{achiam2023gpt}), and 5 from the medical domain (\eg, LlaVA-Med~\cite{li2024llava}, XrayGPT~\cite{thawkar2023xraygpt}, RadFM~\cite{wu2023towards}).
+We evaluate 12 representative LVLMs, including 7 from the general domain (\eg, LLaVA~\cite{liu2024visual}, DeepSeek-VL~\cite{lu2024deepseek}, GPT-4o-mini~\cite{achiam2023gpt}), and 5 from the medical domain (\eg, LLaVA-Med~\cite{li2024llava}, XrayGPT~\cite{thawkar2023xraygpt}, RadFM~\cite{wu2023towards}).
 The experimental findings underscore the challenging characteristics of our dataset.
 Additionally, we propose a simple instruction-tuning strategy that derives a task-specific LVLM.
 The impressive performance improvement highlights the effectiveness of our dataset.
-For evaluation, we develop three metrics to assess the accuracy of model outputs in terms of answers, reasoning, and visual grounding (localization generation).
-Notably, we apply both semantics-level score and gram-based metrics for natural language generation (\eg, BLEU and ROUGE).
+Overall, we develop three metrics for measuring the accuracy of model outputs in terms of answers, reasoning, and visual grounding (localization generation).
+Notably, we apply both semantics-level score and gram-based metrics of natural language generation (\eg, BLEU and ROUGE) for textual parts.
 Results indicate that for models without \shortname{} fine-tuning, semantics-level scoring is more reliable.
 After fine-tuning, however, the natural language generation metrics can better reflect the model's understanding of the dataset.